Delicious and Fun Nontraditional Wedding Dessert Ideas

 1: Consider a macaron tower.
 Randi is a master at creating colorful, flavorful macarons and they make a bold visual when arranged on a tiered stand!

 2: Turn your dessert bar into a fun focal point.
 Randi advises couples to pick a dessert table with displays at various heights.
 This adds more interest to the spread.

 3: Croquembouche!
 This French dessert is often served at weddings.
-Cream puffs are built into a stunning display held together with caramelized sugar.
-This towering dessert is sure to wow your guests, and, of course, couldn’t be more delicious.
+Cream puffs are built into a stunning tower held together with caramelized sugar.
+This classy dessert is sure to wow your guests, and, of course, couldn’t be more delicious.
 Randi offers croquembouche as part of her alternative dessert options.

 The culinary team at Pastry Works (sister company of floral design branch Bloom Works and Catering Works) excel at creating fun, unconventional wedding desserts.
 While Pastry Works offers traditional wedding cakes that look and taste amazing, the other desserts they offer are just as refined and tasty.

 4: Give your guests variety with multiple bite-sized treats.
 Rather than one cake flavor, this accommodates a wider variety of palates.
+It’s also a great option if you and your future spouse can’t agree on just one flavor!
 Opting for several bite-sized dessert options is a great solution if some of your guests have dietary restrictions.
 Offer a gluten-free, vegan or nut-free choice and your guests with special diets won’t have to skip dessert.

 5: Mesh a traditional wedding cake with the mini dessert trend.
 Tiny personal cakes are a decadent option sure to make each of your guests feel extra-special.